Pillasaivenkateshkumar/Food-Transportation-Using-Fog-Computing/README.md

 - Restarts PM2 managed services

 This ensures every push to the **main** branch is automatically deployed to the production environment.

+### CONCLUSION

+EdgeGuard is a fog-computing cold-chain monitoring platform for vaccine and food transportation.
+It simulates multi-sensor telemetry, processes it at a virtual fog node, forwards enriched batches to a scalable backend, stores cloud telemetry in AWS services, and presents the results in a real-time operations dashboard.

 ## Author